La Paloma Addition, Texas

 La Paloma Addition is a census-designated place (CDP) in San Patricio County, Texas, United States.
 The population was 330 at the 2010 census.
-Prior to the 2010 census La Paloma Addition was part of the Del Sol-Loma Linda CDP.
+Prior to the 2010 census, La Paloma Addition was part of the Del Sol-Loma Linda CDP.

 Geography

 La Paloma Addition is located at 28°1′1″N 97°30′3″W (28.017002, -97.500943).

+Demographics

+La Paloma Addition first appeared as a census designated place in the 2010 U.S. census, one of three CDPs (along with Del Sol CDP and Loma Linda CDP) split out from the deleted Del Sol-Loma Linda CDP.

+2020 census

+Education

+It is in the Sinton Independent School District.
+The district's comprehensive high school is Sinton High School.

+Del Mar College is the designated community college for all of San Patricio County.